SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 The world of AI is rapidly changing and it is hard to keep up at times, it has always been this way with technology, however, with AI the sheer acceleration and complementary (sometimes derisive) changes make it harder to fathom your way through this maze.

-> [!NOTE]
-> Full disclosure, while I have a lot of experience in the area of AI tools, I would never class myself as an "expert", I simply know more than some, yet less than others.
+{% include admonition.html type="note" title="Full disclosure" body="While I have a lot of experience in the area of AI tools, I would never class myself as an "expert", I simply know more than some, yet less than others.
 It is an ongoing learning experience to find the best ingredients to make a good cake.
-Just keep in mind the rate at which new ingredients are being made is evolving almost as fast as the range of cakes to bake (and not all are good).
+Just keep in mind the rate at which new ingredients are being made is evolving almost as fast as the range of cakes to bake (and not all are good)." %}

 The main thing that has changed in recent AI evolution is the level of planning and resources you can throw at a problem to help direct and make the eventual result better, or at least more in line with testable requirements.